yanyaanliu/stock-analysis/README.md

 ![Link to Stock Analysis file](VBA_Challenge.xlsm)

 ### Purpose
 The purpose of this challenge is to edit or refactor the original code we have prepared for Steve to make it more efficient.
 We want the code to provide us with the same information as the original code by looping through all the data once.
-After refactoring, the code should take fewer steps, using less memory, or the logic of the code is improved to make it easier for future users to read.
+After refactoring, the code should take fewer steps, use less memory, or the logic of the code should improve in order to make it easier for future users to read.

 ## Results
 To refactor the original code, the *tickerIndex* is set to zero before looping over the rows and the arrays were created for *tickers*, *ticketVolumes*, *tickerStartingPrices*, and *tickerEndingPrices*